bain-cs110/bain-cs110.github.io/pages/syllabus.md

 ### Quizzes

 There will be three cumulative assessments of your knowledge and practice of the course material administered during our assigned class time (50 minutes).
 There will be no Final Exam outside of these three quizzes.

-The three quizzes will be held in Week 5 (April 26), Week 8 (May 17), and Week 10 (June 2) of the course.
+The tentative dates of these quizzes can be found on our Course Schedule.

 > **Note**: because this class is offered by the Computer Science department which is housed in the McCormick School of Engineering, we will still have class during Weinberg's Reading Week.